Yashica TLR

 My decision to turn my page into a site evolved from becoming involved with two amazing Yashica TLR collectors; Tom Heckhaus from the US and Leigh Harris from Australia.
 These guys are serious collectors with many years experience with Yashica TLRs and other collections.
 All three of us have come to share a similar view of Yashica TLR history and I know that Leigh and I have both gone down similar blind alleys in our respective pasts.
 Some of Tom’s information, including photos, had already appeared on my page courtesy of Barry.
 Some of the information concerned Yashicaflex history and I used a poor quality photo of a user manual from a well known auction site to illustrate the point.
 At that stage, none of us had contacted each other.
 Later I found out that Leigh had bought the user manual (and camera that it came with) - serendipity.

-Another new contributer is Sandu Baciu from Canada.
+Another new contributor is Sandu Baciu from Canada.
 He and his wife Alina have an extensive collection of Yashica TLRs including early models.
-In only a few short weeks, quite a number of his photos have appeared all over the site and he was the inspiration for the “The Pigeon Loft” page with both his Yashima and Shinano Pigeonflex models and the “Prototypes & Specials” page with his Yashica Mat-124G based stereo camera.
+In a very short time, quite a number of his photos have appeared all over the site and he was the inspiration for the “The Pigeon Loft” page with both his Yashima and Shinano Pigeonflex models and the “Prototypes & Specials” page with his Yashica Mat-124G based stereo camera.
+Sandu has managed to identify a number of unusual features and variations and has provided photos of previously unobtainable items like Pigeonflex, Yashima Flex and Yashica Flex B lens caps.

-I have used photographs and in one case, an article, with permission, from a number of correspondents and these are acknowledged accordingly.
+I have used photographs and articles, with permission, from a number of correspondents and these are acknowledged accordingly.
 Most of the remaining photographs are mine except where I needed to show critical detail and had nothing suitable available.
 In those cases, I have used photos found on the net and acknowledged that (generally from auctions that have ended and/or Japanese sites and therefore impossible to follow-up).
 I have not used complete images of items or displayed full serial numbers in order to maintain anonymity of owners and not devalue the possible worth of the original image itself.
-If I have upset anyone by doing so, please contact me with image details and some proof of ownership and I will take immediate steps to remove.
-My page is entirely non-commercial and therefore I am not seeking to derive any benefit from it other than expanding the knowledge base of Yashica TLRs.
+If I have upset anyone by doing so, please contact me with image details and some proof of ownership and I will take immediate steps to remove, or if you are agreeable, to credit the image appropriately.
+My site is entirely non-commercial and therefore I am not seeking to derive any benefit from it other than expanding the knowledge base of Yashica TLRs.
 Hopefully, you will support me in this.

 Other sources including, Camera-wiki.org, are acknowledged where the material is referred to.